Murtl/data-science/README.md

 ### Step 6: Model Comparison
 - The accuracy of the predictions of the three models was compared.
-- The result was that the `WeightedEnsemble_L3` model of the TabularPredictor was the best model with an accuracy of 0.8713.
+- The result was that the `WeightedEnsemble_L3` model of the TabularPredictor was the best model with an accuracy of 0.8713 (0.8777 on the test_data).
 - The feature importance of the best model was also analyzed -> `attendance` (0.756) and `hours_studied` (0.734) are the most important features.
 - In the pipeline:
   - plots: `data/07_model_comparison/`